Uber & Lyft Accidents

 Compensation After an Uber/Lyft Accident

 Making a claim against Uber/Lyft is no easier than making a claim against your own insurance company.
-They have teams of lawyers that fight to deny and reduce claims all the time.
+They have teams of lawyer that fight to deny and reduce claims all the time.
 As such, you need the help of an experienced Uber/Lyft accident attorney who can fight for the compensation you need.